Manchester United have allegedly been handed a potential major blow in their efforts to leave Old Trafford for a new stadium by 2030.

 New San Siro to be finished before New Trafford?

-As it stands, there are no formal plans in place with regards to if and when Old Trafford will be demolished, or if Man United would be required to play elsewhere for any period of time.
+As it stands, there are no formal plans in place regarding whether and when Old Trafford will be demolished, or if Man United would be required to play elsewhere for any period of time.

 To access the Football Ground Guide forum, click here